What is the Difference Between Quid Pro Quo and a Hostile Work Environment?

 The other type of sexual harassment, a hostile work environment, is when one person is frequently offering unwanted pervasive sexual comments, requests, or advances toward another person.
 This may include the display of inappropriate or offensive materials, sexual jokes, persistent and unwanted actions, or interference with a person’s ability to move freely.

-Unlike quid pro quo sexual harassment, hostile work environment based on sexual harassment must either be severe or pervasive.
+Unlike quid pro quo sexual harassment, a hostile work environment based on sexual harassment must either be severe or pervasive.
 If the conduct in question was limited to a single, isolated comment that never happened again, it might not be treated as hostile work environment sexual harassment.
 But, if a single event was severe enough, such as offensive sexual contact/touching, it might rise to the level of creating a hostile work environment.
 Note that sexual harassment claims can include both quid pro quo and hostile work environment categories.

 What Qualifies as a Hostile Work Environment?

 In order to be considered a hostile workplace, the conduct in question must create a work environment that would be intimidating, hostile, or offensive to reasonable people.
-A hostile work environment based on sexual harassment can exist when there are several instances of inappropriate, repeated, and unwanted sexual advances, comments, or requests made by a co-worker, supervisor, or third-party.
+A hostile work environment based on sexual harassment can exist when there are several instances of inappropriate, repeated, and unwanted sexual advances, comments, or requests made by a co-worker, supervisor, or third party.
 When determining if conduct or speech is offensive or abusive, courts will adopt the perspective of an objective “reasonable person” who would characterize it under similar circumstances.

 Is Being Asked on a Date By a Coworker Considered Harassment?